leroykayanda/eks-cluster/README.md

 Add the variables ARGOCD_AUTH_USERNAME (admin) and ARGOCD_AUTH_PASSWORD (gotten above) as terraform env variables.
 Set up the terraform provider and backend and create the argocd application.
 Set up the argocd domain name as well.

-Add the app's ECR repo in the terraform variable named argocd_image_updater_values.
  Apply the changes in terraform.
 Test the app.

 **Misc**